Mother claims son was racially profiled at JBC; CCSO looking into claims

 Jamison said Caden and his friend took a break near a house with an open garage.

-Jamison says the man held Caden against his will until police came.
+Jamison says the man held Caden against his will until the police came.

 “I can’t get that man’s face out of my head,” Caden said.
 “It kind of just like replays over and over again and it doesn’t stop.”